-The Report of the Board of Trustees, including the Auditor's Report and the statement of accounts for the year ended 31 December 2019, were distributed to all members with the AGM Notice in advance.
-The content of these documents was adopted by the attendees of the meeting.
+The Report of the Board of Trustees, including the Auditor's Report and the statement of accounts for the year ended 31 December 2020, were distributed to all members with the AGM Notice.
+Mr. K Volschenk proposed the adoption of the Reports and Accounts which was seconded by Mr. J de Beer.
+The content of these documents was therefore adopted by the attendees of the meeting.